U.S. judge approves retail credit card fee settlement

 The case is In Re Payment Card Interchange Fee and Merchant Discount Antitrust Litigation, U.S. District Court for the Eastern District of New York, No. 05-1720.

-(Reporting by Andrew Longstreth; Editing by Howard Goller, Gary Hill, Jan Paschal, and Bob Burgdorfer)
+Reporting by Andrew Longstreth; Editing by Howard Goller, Gary Hill and Jan Paschal

-This story was refiled to refer to Mallory Duncan as a he and not a she in the 8th and 9th paragraphs.